apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

    [Clang 13.0.0 (clang-1300.0.29.3)] on darwin
    Type "help", "copyright", "credits" or "license" for more information.

-We have entered into Python console from the shell and we can do some research:
+We have entered into the Python console from the shell and we can do some research:

 .. code-block:: python